Insurance Adjuster, Counselor and Solicitor Application Background Questions: What You Need to Know BEFORE You Apply

-As part of the application process you are required to answer several background information questions, which the Department of Insurance and Financial Services (DIFS) reviews.
-In addition to reviewing the application, DIFS staff performs several background checks on each applicant.
+As part of the application process you are required to answer several background information questions.
+The answers are reviewed by Department of Insurance and Financial Services (DIFS) Insurance Licensing staff.
+In addition to reviewing the application, DIFS staff members conduct several background checks on each applicant.

 General Background Question Information